shikhar0512L/Bakws-story/story.md

 Green.

 moral : Do not read the story!
+Bakwas hai

 THE END